Our Commitment to the People and Environment of California

 - Over 1,000 scientists, engineers, toxicologists, chemists, geologists, attorneys, criminal investigators and administrative staff

-- Nine offices – Sacramento (2 offices: HQ and a field office), Berkeley, Chatsworth, Clovis, Commerce, Cypress, El Centro and San Diego
+- Offices throughout California – Sacramento (2 offices: HQ and a field office), Berkeley, Chatsworth, Clovis, Commerce, Cypress, El Centro and San Diego

 - Two environmental chemistry laboratories – Berkeley and Pasadena